 6. How to negotiate in the gold souk? – by Travel Addicts

 Dubai’s gold souk is steeped in history and can be more than a little intimidating to a first time visitor.
 By watching others you can get a feel for the market before jumping in to make your purchases.

-The Dubai gold souk caters to patrons from Asia, particularly Indian buyers who purchase large quantities of gold jewelry as dowries for their daughters.
-This means most of the gold in the souk is the darker 22 carat gold.
-However, American and European visitors are more accustomed to the lighter and brighter 18 carat, which can also be found, but is less plentiful.
+The Dubai gold souk caters to patrons from Asia, particularly Indian buyers who purchase large quantities of gold jewellery as dowries for their daughters.
+This means most of the gold in the souk is the darker 22-carat gold.
+However, American and European visitors are more accustomed to the lighter and brighter 18 carats, which can also be found but is less plentiful.

 7. Always put the baggage in storage – by Tiki Touring Kiwi

 Dubai is fortunately located between Europe and Asia, therefore receives lots of international visitors who have layovers for anywhere from a few hours to a few days.
 Many of these layovers involve collecting your baggage and having to check it in on the next flight.
 With a long layover, you have a choice, put your bag in storage or carry it with you.

 In Dubai, always put the baggage in storage.
 Always.
 The average high year-round in Dubai is 34 degrees Celsius.
 It’s hot enough where you’re left searching for the nearest air-con without your pack… with your pack on the predicament is horrid.
 For someone who doesn’t like shopping malls, spending time in the Dubai Mall was suddenly plausible.

 The public transport network in Dubai has improved massively over the last 10 years.